-This commentary by TELG principal & general counsel Nicholas Woodfield was published by Westlaw Journal Employment on May 13, 2014.
+TELG principal & general counsel Nicholas Woodfield was published by Westlaw Journal Employment on May 13, 2014.
 The full article is available as a PDF on our site and at Westlaw Journal Employment.

 Comments on the Russell decision by Nicholas Woodfield, principal, The Employment Law Group PC

 In Russell v.
 Citigroup, the 6th Circuit issued a common sense solution to a thorny but unforeseen problem.
 As the court noted, it iterated that the intent of the parties governed the scope of the contract, and “[i]n the final analysis, that leaves a situation in which one party (Russell) certainly and the other party (Citicorp) likely expected the contract to govern only lawsuits still to come.
 This common understanding fixes the meaning of the contract.”
 Hence the arbitration agreement was not applicable to already-filed cases.